alexmullins/zip/README.txt

 Roadmap
 ==============================================================================
-Reading - Works.
-See ctr.go for implementation.
+Reading - Done.
+TODO:
+    1.Change to streaming authentication and decryption
+    2.Check for AE-2 and skip CRC check to align with WinZip spec.
 Writing - Not started.
 Testing - Needs more.

 WinZip AES specifies